doyubkim/fluid-engine-dev/INSTALL.md

 Similar to the unit test, run the following command to run entire tests for Mac OS X and Linux:

 ```
-bin/manual_tests
+bin/manual_tests <name_of_the_test>
 ```

 For Windows, run

 ```
-bin\manual_tests.bat
+bin\manual_tests.bat <name_of_the_test>
 ```

-However, the manual test includes quite intensive tests such as running a short fluid simulation.
+You can run the entire tests by not specifying the name of the test.
+However, it will cost more than an hour of execution time since the manual test includes quite intensive tests such as running multiple fluid simulations.
 Thus, it is recommended to run specific tests for the fast debugging, and then run the entire tests for final validation.
-Specifying the tests is the same as the unit test, such as.
+Similar to the unit test, you can also use patterns for specifying the tests such as:

 ```
-bin/manual_tests Cubic*
+bin/manual_tests AnimationTests.*
 ```

-Replace `bin/manual_tests` with the `.bat` command for Windows.
+Again, replace `bin/manual_tests` with the `.bat` command for Windows.

 The test results will be located at `manual_tests_output/TestName/CaseName/file`.
 To validate the results, you need [Matplotlib](http://matplotlib.org/).
-The recommended way of installing the latest version of the library is to use `pip` such as
+The recommended way of installing the latest version of the library is to use `pip` such as:

 ```
 pip install matplotlib